Factory automation infrastructure

-Factory automation infrastructure describes the process of incorporating automation into the manufacturing environment and processing of input goods into final products.
+Factory automation infrastructure describes the process of incorporating automation into the manufacturing environment and processing input goods into final products.
+Factory automation intends to decrease risks associated with laborious and dangerous work faced by human workers.

 The manufacturing environment is defined by its ability to manufacture and/or assemble goods by machines, integrated assembly lines, and robotic arms.
 Automated environments are also defined by their coordination with (and usually their systematic integration with) the required automatic equipment to form a complete system.

-Factory automation intends to decrease risks associated with laborious and dangerous work faced by human workers.
-This system is essentially a solution for the automation and manufacturing of a particular production process of an intended output and/or final/end product.

 Automation

 Automation has produced sophisticated parts with similar or higher output qualities with minor quality fluctuation.
-It also can help cut overall manufacturing costs and create safer working environments for workers.

-The use of automation in manufacturing started by using technologies such as pneumatic and hydraulic systems in applications where their mechanical advantages could be used to raise output quality and efficiency in production.
-Complex and highly integrated systems have since evolved, composed of many different technologies and innovative procedures controlled under High Language programming environments with sophisticated operation drivers.
+It also can help cut overall manufacturing costs and create safer working environments for workers.The use of automation in manufacturing started by using technologies such as pneumatic and hydraulic systems in applications where their mechanical advantages could be used to raise output quality and efficiency in production.
+Complex and highly integrated systems have since evolved, composed of procedures with sophisticated operation drivers.
 These drivers often are running languages that support 6, 7, and 8-axis controls for sophisticated robotics.